GradPower: Powering Gradients for Faster Language Model Pre-Training: Experimental Details

 \section{Experimental Details}

 We utilize two popular classes of LLM models for our pre-training experiments: \begin{itemize}[leftmargin=2em] \item {\bf LLaMA.} LLaMA~\citep{touvron2023llama} is a popular Dense decoder-only Transformer architecture, incorporating Rotary Positional Encoding (RoPE)~\citep{su2024roformer}, Swish-Gated Linear Unit (SwiGLU), and Root mean square layer normalization (RMSNorm).
 We pre-train LLaMA models of sizes ranging from 66M to 2B parameters.
-Additional model configurations are detailed in Table~\ref{table: dense model config and max lrs}. \item {\bf Qwen2MoE.} Qwen2MoE~\citep{yang2024qwen2technicalreport} is a popular open-source MoE decoder-only Transformer architecture.
-Comparing with Llama, Qwen2MoE utilizes a mix of sliding window and full attention, as well as mixture-of-experts architecture.
-We disable sliding window attention due to relatively small context length in our experiment.
-We activate 4 experts per token for all models.
+Additional model configurations are detailed in Table~\ref{table: dense model config and max lrs}. \item {\bf Qwen2MoE.} Comparing with Llama, Qwen2MoE is decoder-only mixture-of-experts architecture.
+Following Qwen2MoE and~\citep{yang2024qwen2technicalreport}, we activate 4 experts per token for all models.
 For detailed model configurations, refer to Table~\ref{table: moe model config and max lrs}. \end{itemize}

 {\bf Datasets.} Models are pre-trained on the following datasets: \begin{itemize}[leftmargin=2em] \item{\bf Colossal Clean Crawled Corpus (C4)}~\citep{raffel2020exploring}.
 It is a large-scale public language dataset, widely used for LLM pre-training such as T5~\citep{raffel2020exploring}, and prior pre-training studies~\citep{zhao2024galore,zhao2024deconstructing}.
 We use the T5 tokenizer, with the vocabulary size 32100. \item {\bf OpenWebText}~\citep{Gokaslan2019OpenWeb}.
 It is an opensource recreation of the WebText corpus, is extensively utilized for LLM pre-training such as RoBERTa~\citep{liu2019roberta} and nanoGPT~\citep{Karpathy2022}.
 Following~\citet{Karpathy2022,liu2023sophia}, we use the GPT-2 tokenizer, with the vocabulary size 50304. \end{itemize}